trannhukhoinguyen/lankavatara-sutra/README.md

 ### Building Your Site

-Before deployment, you need to create a production build:
+Before deployment, you need to create a sutraion build:

 ```bash
 npm run build